 David Wagner, Ph.D., MSW

-David has been on the faculty of USM since 1988, and served in administrative roles in 1998-2006 and 2006-2008 in the School of Social Work.
-He holds a Bachelor’s degree in History and a Master’s degree in Social Work from Columbia University, a Labor Studies Master’s degree from the University of Massachusetts at Amherst, and a Ph.D. in Sociology from the City University of New York.
+David was a professor at the School of Social work from 1988-2016 and is now retired in Long Beach, CA. He holds a Bachelor’s degree in History and a Master’s degree in Social Work from Columbia University, a Labor Studies Master’s degree from the University of Massachusetts at Amherst, and a Ph.D. in Sociology from the City University of New York.

 David Wagner is the author of ten books including Checkerboard Square: Culture and Resistance in a Homeless Community which won the C. Wright Mills award; The New Temperance: America's Obsession with Sin and Vice; What's Love got to do with it?
 A Critical Look at American Charity; The Poorhouse: America's Forgotten Institution; Confronting Homelessness: Poverty, Politics, and the Failure of Social Policy; Unlikely Fame: Poor People who made History, and No Longer Homeless: How People Get off and Stay off the Streets.
 In 2019 a new book entitled Poverty and Welfare in America: Examining the Facts will be published.
 The book if a learning tool about poverty and welfare containing 35 questions frequently asked about poverty and social welfare.
 See www.amazon.com/Poverty-Welfare-America-Examining-Contemporary/dp/1440856443/ref=sr